|

 The British government immediately argued that since the

-sanctions had failed they should be ended. the sanctions were intended to
+sanctions had failed they should be ended.
+The sanctions were intended to

 restrain Italy and to deter it from conquering Abyssinia.
 Sanctions ended